ObiOne84/django-chefs-helper/README.md

 #### Deploy

-1. Before deployment change DEBUG = False in the settings.py, to prevent sharing sensitive information to the public.
+1. Before deployment change DEBUG = False in the settings.py, to prevent sharing sensitive information with the public.
-2. Connect to GitHub in the deploy tab on Heroku app, and find your project reposistory.
+2. Connect to GitHub in the deploy tab on Heroku app, and find your project repository.
-3. At the bottom of the page you can choose Enable Automatic Deploys for automatic deploys or Deploy Branch to deploy manually.
+3. At the bottom of the page you can choose Enable Automatic Deploys for automatic deployments or Deploy Branch to deploy manually.
 Keep in mind that manually deployed branches will need to be re-deployed after each time the GitHub repository is updated.
 4. Click 'Open App' to view the deployed live site.

 Site is now live

-You can visit deployed application at [Chef's Helper](https://django-chefs-helper-90ca65af05b0.herokuapp.com/)
+You can visit the deployed application at [Chef's Helper](https://django-chefs-helper-90ca65af05b0.herokuapp.com/)

 ## Testing